 What Do You Want To Know?

 We all want the very best for our dogs.
-But do you want a definitive diagnosis or are you willing to live with a bit ambiguity?
+But do you want a definitive diagnosis or are you willing to live with a bit of ambiguity?

 Are you a “wellness” person who uses nutrition and supplements for preventive health?
 Or are you a “treatment” person, waiting until something goes wrong to take action?

 What Are Your Concerns?

 Is there something you’re afraid might happen to your dog that a blood test can reassure you about or confirm for you?

 Is your dog’s breed predisposed to specific health issues?
 Getting early warning of a developing problem could be helpful in managing treatment.

 What Will You Do With The Results?

 Are you going to do anything differently based on the test results?
 Are you considering making a change to your dog’s diet or general care?

 If you suspect your dog has a health issue and lab tests confirm it, what are you going to do differently?
-If you’re not prepared to make any changes based on the results, then there is no reason to test.
+If you don’t plan to make any changes based on the results, then there’s no reason to test.

 How Much Can You Afford?

 How Useful Are The Tests?

 Blood chemistry panels can be a valuable diagnostic tool.
-But there are some limitations to be aware of.
+But there are some limitations.

-Most of the blood chemistry tests evaluate the function of an organ or cell type.
-They don’t usually indicate the exact cause of an abnormal test finding.
-And they rarely pinpoint a specific cause of your dog’s condition or disease.
+Most blood chemistry tests evaluate the function of an organ or cell type.
+They don’t usually identify the exact cause of an abnormal test finding.
+And they rarely pinpoint a specific reason for your dog’s condition or disease.